 Social Media Messages

 - The CDC and AAP recommend that everyone gets their flu shot this year.
-Find resources to support having this important conversation with families, here: https://bit.ly/2HsoNwd
+Schedule your flu vaccine today!

-- Getting vaccinated, proper hand washing, following social distancing guidelines, and mask wearing will help protect you, your family, your community, and the most vulnerable among us during this pandemic and flu season.
+- Getting vaccinated, proper hand washing, and mask wearing will help protect you, your family, and the most vulnerable among us during this flu season.

-- Studies have shown flu vaccination reduced the risk of flu-associated death by over half among children with underlying high-risk medical conditions and by nearly two-thirds (65 percent) among healthy children.
-Don't delay – talk to your pediatrician about the flu shot today!
+- Flu vaccination reduces the risk of flu-associated death among children with underlying medical conditions AND healthy children.
+Don't delay – talk to your pediatrician about the flu shot today.